timescale/docs/timescaledb/getting-started/create-hypertable.md

 # Create a hypertable
-Now that you've launched your first TimescaleDB instance and accessed your database, you can create your first hypertable.
-Hypertables are the heart of TimescaleDB functionality and allow TimescaleDB to work efficiently with time-series data.
+Hypertables are the heart of TimescaleDB functionality and allows TimescaleDB to work efficiently with time-series data.
+It's good to remember that since TimescaleDB is PostgreSQL, all the regular PostgreSQL tables, indexes, etc. can be created right alongside your TimescaleDB hypertables.
+This makes creating and working with TimescaleDB tables fairly similar to how you would with just vanilla PostgreSQL.

 ## Hypertables and chunks
 Hypertables and chunks make storing and querying times-series data fast at petabyte